KaranOps/SketchMe/README.md

 - Premium content is available only to logged-in users

 ### 3. Razorpay Integration
-- Users can buy high-resolution, watermark-free downloads
+- Users can buy more number of tokens
-- After payment, the download is unlocked
+- After payement, token will be credited into their account
 - Backend validates payment using Razorpay’s webhook system

-### 4. User Dashboard
-- Logged-in users can view past generations
-- Saved images and prompts are listed from MongoDB

 ---